biorelated/hyphy/README.md

 Installation
 ------------

-Hyphy depends on CMake version 3.0 and above  for its build system.
-Furthermore, Hyphy is dependent on other development libraries like libcurl and libpthread.
-Libcurl requires development libraries such as crypto++ and openssl ( or gnutls depending on your configuration)
+Hyphy's build system depends on CMake version 3.0 and above.
+It is also important to note that Hyphy is dependent on other development libraries for example
+`libcurl` and `libpthread`. `Libcurl` requires development libraries such as `crypto++` and `openssl` ( or gnutls depending on your configuration).
+Ubuntu provides `libcurl-dev`, `libcrypto++-dev` and `libssl-dev`.
-On Ubuntu these are libcurl-dev, libcrypto++-dev and libssl-dev.

-You can download a specific release from this repository or if you prefer the master branch simply clone the repo with
+To install, first clone this repository

 `git clone git@github.com:veg/hyphy.git`

+or download a specific release from here https://github.com/veg/hyphy/releases

-Change your directory to the newly cloned directory
+Change your directory to the newly cloned or source directory

 `cd hyphy`